by Google

 Are there any negatives, such as being told no to something?

-It depends on what exact % we agree on, what exact share they will have, but we will try not to do that.
+It depends on what exact % we agree on, what exact share they will have, but we will try not to.
 Of course, the influence is there, but more like pressure to perform.
 There will definitely be an influence on some bigger decisions, but I can't judge that at the moment.
 For now, we see only positives there, because the know-how and the individual meetings are extremely inspiring and move us forward.

 For me personally, it's completely a mission, it's something that I found myself in, that I enjoy, it's a part of my life and it's not just my job for me, but it's something that I really fulfilling.
 It gives meaning to my life, because I see the real results and the social impact that the podcast has and I am very happy that it has a business impact at the same time, but at the same time it also helps a lot of people.